kiplingw/pistache/README.md

 $ sudo apt install autopkgtest
 ```

-Next create the test image, substituting `eoan` or `amd64` for other releases or architectures:
+Next create the container test image, substituting `eoan` or `amd64` for other releases or architectures:
 ```
 $ autopkgtest-buildvm-ubuntu-cloud -r eoan -a amd64
 ```